 Another way to discourage inappropriate digging is by making a sandbox for your dog.
 This is the same kind of sandbox that children play in, but it’s dedicated for your dog’s use.
 You can use wooden timbers to set up the sides of the box and then fill it with play sand.

 You could also use a hard plastic kiddie pool as a sandbox.
 Place some of your dog’s favorite toys in it and half-bury them.
 Call your dog over and start digging with him to show him that it’s okay for him to dig there.
 If your dog has his own place to dig, it can stop him from digging in places where he shouldn’t dig.

 Digging under fences

-If your dog is digging under fences to escape, you can use some of these same methods to stop the behavior.
+If your dog is digging under fences, you can use these same methods to stop the behavior.
 Start by checking your fence thoroughly and finding out where your dog is getting out.

 Chances are, your dog has found a low place along the bottom of the fence, or a soft spot in the ground where it’s easy to dig.

 You can “patch” these places by filling them in with marble chips or pebbles from your local hardware or home store and then covering the entire area with chicken wire.
 Chicken wire is invisible from a few feet away so your neighbors won’t see it, but your dog won’t like the feel of it on his paws and he will leave the area alone.
 It’s easy to attach the chicken wire to your fence with garden twist ties.